uilymmot/synthetic-benchmarks-for-AIWC/README.md

 From docker navigate to the '/workspace/codes/paper-synthesizing-benchmarks-model' directory

+Note that the model files in paper-synthesizing-models need to be downloaded from the provided link in the directory.

 To run the model run the command 'python resurrect-paper-model.py'

 To run the model to generate kernels and their aiwc features spaces navigate to '/workspace/codes'